EnterpriseDB/terraform-provider-biganimal/README.md

 ## Using the provider

-Until the provider is accepted into the terraform registry, it's necesary to install the binary into your local terraform cache using `make`, and to configure terraform to look in the right location to find the binary.
+Until the provider is accepted into the terraform registry, it's necessary to install the binary into your local terraform cache using `make`, and to configure terraform to look in the right location to find the binary for the BigAnimal terraform provider.

 Terraform can be configured by adding the following to your ~/.terraformrc file.